elahtrebor/subforth/README.md

 # subforth
 A simple interpreter that supports a subset of forth.
+Compiled and tested using GCC on WSL Ubuntu, Linux Mint 17, and Android.
 <pre>
 Work in progress.